 aggravated domestic assault is charged when aggravated assault, as defined in Tex.
 Penal Code Ann.

 §22.02, is committed against a household member, current or former

 romantic partner, or a family member.
 It is a second felony but can be

 more serious if serious weapons are involved or serious injuries occur.

 Continuous violence against the family (Tex.
 Penal Code Ann. § 25.11) is a charge that can be brought against

 the accused when it is found that they have committed two domestic assaults

-an arrest or conviction.
+or conviction.
 Continuous violence against the family is a third-degree felony.